-At this early stage, current soil water conditions and seasonal rainfall outlook indicate a high chance of an above average yielding sorghum crop for the 2016/17 summer growing season.
+At this early stage, current soil water conditions and seasonal rainfall outlook indicate a high chance of an average yielding sorghum crop for the 2017/18 summer growing season.
 There remains, however, variation in the outlook among local regions.
-Most areas in CQ and SEQ are showing slightly above average crop yield expectations, while most areas in southern SWQ and NNSW are having sorghum yield outcomes well above the long-term expectation.
+Most areas in CQ and some parts of northern SEQ are showing slightly above average crop yield expectations, while most areas in southern QLD and NNSW are having sorghum yield outcomes close to the long-term expectation.
 It should be noted, this is still early in the growing season and the range of likely sorghum yield outcomes remains wide.
 Widespread average to above average rainfall is needed, during the next couple of months to induce good summer plantings and improve the current crop outlook across all areas of the north-eastern Australian (NEAUS) summer cropping region.